 Kind of feels like cheating on a test, right?
 Thankfully, it’s not.
-In fact, it is a recommended practice that will not only save you time but provide value to your customers.
+In fact, it is a recommended practice that will not only save you time, but provide value to your customers.

 The goal is not to trick your audience or to be inauthentic.
-Ghostwriters are hired to tap into your knowledge and passion to create quality content that engages and informs your audience while growing your business.
+Ghostwriters are hired to tap into your knowledge and passion to create quality and consistent content that engages and informs your audience while growing your business.

 1. They will save you time

-Ghostwriters can be tasked with everything from brainstorming blog post topics, to researching keywords, to actually publishing the content they wrote.
+Ghostwriters can be tasked with everything from brainstorming blog post topics to researching keywords, to actually publishing the content they wrote.
 Yes, we highly encourage you to take the time to answer questions and review their work to add more of your personality to the content, but the ghostwriter can do the heavy lifting.

 Instead of writing, editing, and rereading, you can simply review the content once.
 This doesn’t mean that you won’t ever be able to write your own content, but ghostwriters can help fill in the gaps and make sure you are providing consistent value to your customers!